 Cassius Marcellus Clay Jr, (later known as Muhammad Ali), was a professional boxer, American Olympian, heavyweight champion, and philanthropist who died at the age of 74 on June 3rd, 2016.
-Although he is best known for his athleticism, the legacy he leaves behind goes beyond the title of being one of the greatest boxers of all time, some say he was also the greatest giver.
+Although he is best known for his athleticism, the legacy Muhammad Ali leaves behind goes beyond the title of being one of the greatest boxers of all time, some say he was also the greatest giver.

 At the age of 18, Clay qualified for the Olympics in Rome, Italy, and went on to win the gold medal in light-heavyweight boxing.
 His victory herald him as an American hero and he soon went into professional boxing.
 His lighting speed and fancy footwork enabled him to overcome opponents in the ring and in 1964, he became the youngest heavyweight champion in the world.
 During this time, he joined a Black Muslim group and formally changed his name to Muhammad Ali.
 His belief in Islam promoted his messages of peace, especially during a time of war overseas and racial inequality in the United States.
 He would later face scrutiny for his beliefs.

 In 1967, Ali was drafted into the military to fight in the Vietnam War.
 However, Ali refused the induction due to his religious beliefs.
 As a result, he was arrested, fined, stripped away of his boxing license and title, and found guilty of draft evasion.
 He faced five years in prison, but never wavered in his decision or moral beliefs.
-Rather, he made statements on national television such as, “Why should they ask me to put on a uniform and go 10,000 miles from home and drop bombs and bullets on Brown people in Vietnam while so-called Negro people in Louisville are treated like dogs and denied simple human rights?”
+Instead, he made statements on national television such as, “Why should they ask me to put on a uniform and go 10,000 miles from home and drop bombs and bullets on Brown people in Vietnam while so-called Negro people in Louisville are treated like dogs and denied simple human rights?”

 The U.S. Supreme Court eventually overturned the conviction in 1971.
-However, during the three years that Ali was not boxing, he went to speak at colleges and universities across the U.S about the racial injustices that African Americans faced every day.
-He undoubtedly contributed to the public opinion against the war and the gathering momentum of the Civil Rights Movement.
+However, during the three years that Ali was not boxing, he went to speak at colleges and universities across the U.S. about the racial injustices that African Americans faced every day.
+He undoubtedly contributed to public opinion against the war and the gathering momentum of the Civil Rights Movement.

 Ali returned back to the ring and regained his title in 1974.
 He defended his title for 10 fights and in 1981 he retired at the age of 39 with a career record of 56 wins, five losses, and 37 knockouts.